capstanlqc/i18n-guide/omegat-tickets.md

 ### [OmegaT #1565](https://sourceforge.net/p/omegat/feature-requests/1565/) Give each segment a unique ID

+Very important, lack of unique segment ID is a common source of support requests and we spend a great deal of time tweaking source files to allow the creation of alternative translations.
+The problem is mitigated whenever we can use an Okapi filter (OpenXML, HTML, etc.) but Okapi filters sometimes have other issues

-### [OmegaT #1046](https://sourceforge.net/p/omegat/bugs/1046/) Glossary has wrong encoding for non-ASCII characters  2021-04-30  Rejected
+### [OmegaT #1046](https://sourceforge.net/p/omegat/bugs/1046/) Glossary has wrong encoding for non-ASCII characters

-### [OmegaT #1038](https://sourceforge.net/p/omegat/bugs/1038/) Option "Remove leading and trailing tags" removes tags that are not a tag pair 2021-03-02 Open
+### [OmegaT #1038](https://sourceforge.net/p/omegat/bugs/1038/) Option "Remove leading and trailing tags" removes tags that are not a tag pair

-### [OmegaT #1037](https://sourceforge.net/p/omegat/bugs/1037/) Next Unique Segment shortcut conflicts with Log Out on Mac  2021-02-16 Open
+### [OmegaT #1037](https://sourceforge.net/p/omegat/bugs/1037/) Next Unique Segment shortcut conflicts with Log Out on Mac

-### [OmegaT #1032](https://sourceforge.net/p/omegat/bugs/1032/) OmegaT ignores system variable %appdata% on Windows  2021-01-22 Open
+### [OmegaT #1032](https://sourceforge.net/p/omegat/bugs/1032/) OmegaT ignores system variable %appdata% on Windows

-### [OmegaT #1546](https://sourceforge.net/p/omegat/feature-requests/1546/) Include OMT plugin in the vanilla installation 2021-01-20 Open
+### [OmegaT #1546](https://sourceforge.net/p/omegat/feature-requests/1546/) Include OMT plugin in the vanilla installation

-### [OmegaT #1027](https://sourceforge.net/p/omegat/bugs/1027/) Resolve Conflicts dialog is useless when enforced matches are updated  2020-12-10  Open
+### [OmegaT #1027](https://sourceforge.net/p/omegat/bugs/1027/) Resolve Conflicts dialog is useless when enforced matches are updated

-### [OmegaT #1529](https://sourceforge.net/p/omegat/feature-requests/1529/) Folder `scripts/application_close` to run scripts when OmegaT closes  2020-12-10	RFF 	Open
+### [OmegaT #1529](https://sourceforge.net/p/omegat/feature-requests/1529/) Folder `scripts/application_close` to run scripts when OmegaT closes